nickatnight/cookiecutter-fastapi-backend/README.md

 </p>

 # cookiecutter-fastapi-backend
-:cookie: [Cookiecutter](https://github.com/cookiecutter/cookiecutter) template to build and deploy fastapi backends..batteries included.
+:cookie: [Cookiecutter](https://github.com/cookiecutter/cookiecutter) template to build and deploy fastapi backends to your favorite PaaS..batteries included.

 ## Quickstart
 > This project requires Poetry version 1.x.x.
 Poetry version 2 contains breaking changes that are not yet supported by this template.